Sales

 Running a virtual sales call takes practice.
 You can get better at the skill by taking a few minutes to reflect on the experience.
 Give yourself a score on each virtual sales call with this simple checklist.

 While many prospects will tolerate some glitches during a virtual sales call, aim to minimize these as much as possible.
-When a call is free of technical problems, it is easier for you and the prospect to connect.
+When a call is free of technical issues, it's easier for you and the prospect to connect.

 Did the prospect ask questions?